-- Do continuously until recommended number of REPs is reached, in this case, that's 20.
+- Do continuously until recommended number of REPs is reached, in this case, it's 20.

-- Lower other foot back down to the ground, and repeat for other leg.
+- Lower your other foot back down to the ground, and repeat for other leg.

 - Repeat until recommended number of REPS is reached.

-- Raise body in the press up position, supported on elbows and feet.
+- Raise your body in the press up position, supported on elbows and feet.

 - Feet should be hip-width apart and elbows shoulder-width apart and in line with upper chest.